ismboedev/tencere/README.md

 ## raspberry-pi

-*tencere* runs smoothly on a raspberry pi 3, if mpv is compiled with hardware acceleration.
+*tencere* runs smoothly on a raspberry pi 3, if mpv is compiled with hardware acceleration, or with omxplayer.
+I changed to omxplayer later on in the project, because mpv is very slow starting up.
+Unfortunately omxplayer crashes from time to time, why i had to put it in a loop.
+If you want to use it with mpv, you only have to change one line in `tencereTV.py`.
+You should also check some of the paths.
+I was too lazy to write it in a general form.

 ## why?